How to Claim Motor Vehicle Expenses in Australia: 2024–25 Guide by Trinity Accounting Practice

 If your car costs more than the limit, you can only claim up to the cap, not the full price.

-Some vehicles are exempt from the depreciation cost limit, including:
+Some vehicles are exempt from the depreciation cost limit.
+These include:

-• Heavy vehicles like trucks, vans, utes with a payload over 1 tonne
+• Heavy vehicles like trucks, vans, or utes with a payload over 1 tonne

 • Vehicles designed primarily to carry loads, not passengers